Stress and perimenopause weight loss

 Reassign

 As most of us know, any good manager delegates.
 Unfortunately for most women at this stage, we are deep in our careers, our kids may be at their neediest, our parents are aging and we may be the primary caregiver, and the relationship with our partner may feel like it is slipping away.
 We feel like we have to carry the burden of it all.
 This isn’t the case.
 Assess what can be taken off your plate and given to others.
-Reassign was one of the hardest things for me.
+Reassigning was one of the hardest things for me.
 If you want it done right, do it yourself, right?
 Sure, but your perfectionism is another stressor – see Release.
 Lessen your standards and let others pitch in.
 You will be surprised how freeing this can be.

 Release

 During perimenopause, fluctuating estrogen can affect our brain’s neurotransmitters, including serotonin and acetylcholine, which help keep our moods steady.
-Other changes in our brain from estrogen and progesterone fluctuations affect our temporal lobe and limbic areas.
+Other changes in our brain, from estrogen and progesterone fluctuations, affect our temporal lobe and limbic areas.
 This is where our emotions lie.
-If we have had trauma in our life, those healthy hormone levels and balances have helped keep those emotions at bay.
+If we have had trauma in our lives, those healthy hormone levels and balances have helped keep those emotions at bay.
 When the fluctuations of perimenopause come, emotions and old baggage can come flooding to the surface.
 The best thing here – get help.
 Talk to someone and do the work to release those traumas from your life.
 I had to deal with some things I never wanted to acknowledge, but once I did, their power was gone – no guilt, no shame, just facts of my past.

 On a smaller, less severe scale, don’t sweat the small stuff.
 Release it back to the world.
 Feel it, acknowledge it, laugh at it, and take away its power.
 One for me was letting go of the way the Hubs brushes his teeth.
 I felt some intense irritation all of a sudden, even though he had been brushing in front of me for 15 years at that point.
 I had to consciously let it go.
 Trivial right?
 But those little irritations can pile on your sympathetic nervous system.
 Add these up in your day to see the potential.
 And remember, you are not crazy or evil; your brain chemistry is a little wonky.